usds/medicaid-renewals-playbook/ex-parte-renewals/income-data-hierarchy.md

 CMS guidance indicates that states should use a **"get-to-yes" strategy** when testing income.
 This means that if _any_ income data source provides an income that is under the qualifying threshold, then the state should consider the income verified.
 Some states have chosen to use a more restrictive definition, where multiple (or all) income data sources must agree before determining someone eligible.

-Even if the system is described as stepping through data sources one at a time, often the data is queried deparately, in the week before the ex parte process is due to be run.
-Make sure to be crisp about when data sources are queried or skipped.
+Even if the system is described as stepping through data sources one at a time, often the data is queried separately, in the week before the ex parte process is due to be run.
+Make sure to have a precise understanding of when and why data sources are queried or skipped.
 Note that some sources charge on a per-query basis: this may be the reason why a system seems to be attempting to optimize for fewer queries over maximum information.

 ## What this looks like